RoyceZhang/RoyceZhang.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
-description: "Academic homepage of Rongsheng (Royce) Zhang, undergraduate at UIUC majoring in Mathematics and Statistics with a minor in Computer Science.
-Focused on AI, data optimization, and applied mathematics."
+description: "Academic homepage of Rongsheng (Royce) Zhang, undergraduate at UIUC majoring in Mathematics and Statistics with a minor in Computer Science and Data Science.
+Focused on Machine Learning, Data Optimization, AI and Applied Mathematics."

 author:
   name: "Rongsheng (Royce) Zhang"